 There are numerous things that can make your teeth completely lose their shine.
-Tooth discoloration can gradually turn your milky-white teeth into other different colors or you may also find spots in many parts of your teeth.
+Tooth discolouration can gradually turn your milky-white teeth into other different colours or you may also find spots in many parts of your teeth.

 Causes of Tooth Discoloration

 - Foods/drinks.
 Tea, coffee, popsicles, sauces, wines, colas, or chocolates, are called the greatest villains of teeth staining.
 A few fruits and vegetables like apples, berries, and potatoes can stain your teeth’ enamel as well.
 But, we do not suggest you stay away from these kinds of foods entirely.
 But remain cautious and enjoy these foods in moderation.
 And remember that you brush your teeth twice every day and wash your mouth thoroughly after having any meal.

 - Tobacco.
 Smoking and chewing tobacco is injurious to health and can greatly convert your teeth’ colour into black or brown.

 - Poor dental hygiene.
 Now, in case you do not brush, floss, or wash your mouth in an appropriate manner to eliminate stain-producing substances, it can gradually cause discolouration.
 Also, if you do not get your routine dental cleanings done, you allow the stains to slowly build.

 - Disease.
 Health complications like calcium deficiency, liver disease, metabolic diseases, and eating disorders majorly affect the tooth enamel and may slowly convert your tooth colour.
 Neck radiation and chemotherapy also cause teeth stains and discolouration.